 3. Click Yes (Promote to Live) to confirm.

-Note: When you promote a form to live, every payment flow that contains the updated form will include the changes as well.
-There is no need to go to every payment flow and promote it to live.
+When you promote a form to live, every payment flow that contains the updated form will reflect the changes – there is no need to go to every payment flow and promote it to live.

-To get a FlexForm URL or Widget Code:
+To retrieve a FlexForm URL or Widget Code:

 1. Click the Widget Code link on the FlexForms Systems landing page.

-2. Copy the Widget Code or URL on the right side and click Close.
-Remember that copying the links from the Sandbox section will not work and your form will not be active on the website.
+2. Copy the Live Widget Code or URL on the right side and click Close.
+Remember that copying the links from the Sandbox section will not work, and your form will not be active on the website.

 3. Embed the widget code or URL in your website code.
-Widgets allow you to customize a call-to-action button within the Admin portal with the provided set of code.
+Widgets allow you to customize a call-to-action button in the Admin portal.

-FlexForms system allows you to customize the CSS color theme of individual forms to match the look and feel of your website.
-Please do not alter any input fields.
-CSS files with such modifications will not pass the company review.
+Use the FlexForms CSS Guide to customize the CSS color theme of individual forms to match the look and feel of your website.

 For any additional questions or assistance with the transition from JPost forms to FlexForms, feel free to contact CCBill Merchant Support 365 days a year.